r4j4h/php-druid-query/README.md

 2. Instantiate a `IDruidQueryGenerator`.
 3. Instantiate a `IDruidQueryParameters`, configured with parameters.
 4. Instantiate a `IDruidQueryResponseHandler`.
-5. Run the `IDruidQueryExecutor`'s `executeQuery` function with the `IDruidQuery`, getting the result.
+5. Run the `IDruidQueryExecutor`'s `executeQuery` function with the `IDruidQueryGenerator`, `IDruidQueryParameters`, and the `IDruidQueryResponseHandler`, getting the result from the `IDruidQueryResponseHandler`.

 Implementation wise, this can look like: